erudit/erudit-ps-documentation/docs/source/glossary.rst

       `Érudit Schema <http://retro.erudit.org/xsd/article/3.0.0/doc/>`_ used in the production chain and publication process of Érudit collection.

    Érudit PS Style
-      Set of rules from the :term:`JATS Archiving` specifications with some adaptations.
+      Set of rules from the :term:`JATS Archiving and Interchange Tag Set` specifications with some adaptations.

    HTML